What help can I get from College/Further Education?

 Can a young person with ALN aged 19-25 enrol with a further education provider.

 Any person (whether they have ALN or not) can apply to attend an FE college at any age.
 If the college has a suitable course for which the young person has the necessary entry requirements and the potential to achieve, then they are likely to be offered a place.
 It is important to note here that all colleges offer a wide range of support for learners.
 A useful guide to what a young person might expect is provided within the ALN Pathfinder.
-If the YP has ALN they should have an IDP developed for them in the future, until then a learning and skills plan should be requested.
-FE colleges also have responsibilities under the Equaliies Act o provide goods and services and to make reasonable adjustments to support disabled learners.
+If the YP has ALN they should have an IDP developed for them.
+FE colleges also have responsibilities under the Equaliies Act to provide goods and services and to make reasonable adjustments to support disabled learners.

-My daughter has a Statement whilst in compulsory education, but only attended I year of FE.
+My daughter had an IDP whilst in compulsory education, but only attended I year of FE.
 Will she be able to re-register with a college and receive support for her ALN?

 As long as the college has a suitable course for which the young person has the entry requirements and potential to achieve, they will normally be offered a place on the course.
 Colleges are required to ‘enrol with integrity’ so they will not normally offer a place on a course unless there is a clear purpose for the young person.
 In most cases this would either be to enable achievement of academic qualifications for eventual entry to higher education, or to prepare someone for work.
 Most colleges also offer discrete life skills programmes that focus on the ‘Four Pillars’ of Community, Independent Living, Health & Wellbeing and employment.
 These normally run for up to two years.